laminas/laminas-form/docs/book/v3/form-element-manager.md

 - Fetches hydrators and input filters from the application's service container and add them to a form or a fieldset.
 - Allows to override existing elements or to extend them.

+> INFO: **Stand-Alone Usage**
+> The following examples show the basics of the form element manager using stand-alone usage.
+>
+> The configuration and usage in **laminas-mvc** or **Mezzio** based application [can be found in separate sections](#learn-more).

 ## Create a Form Element Manager

 To create an instance, the form element manager requires a PSR-11 dependency container.
 The following examples uses the container implementation of [laminas-servicemanager](https://docs.laminas.dev/laminas-servicemanager/):

 ```php
 $formElementManager = new Laminas\Form\FormElementManager(